 Exponent serves clients in chemical, construction, consumer products, energy, food, beverage and nutrition, government, life sciences, insurance, manufacturing, technology, industrial equipment, transportation and other sectors of the economy.
 Many of our engagements are initiated directly by large corporations or by lawyers or insurance companies whose clients anticipate, or are engaged in, litigation related to their products, equipment, processes or services.
 The scope of our services in failure prevention and technology evaluation has grown as the technological complexity of products has increased over the years.
-During fiscal 2018, we provided services representing approximately 27% of revenues to clients in the consumer products industry.
-During fiscal 2018, we provided services representing approximately 16% of revenues to clients in the transportation industry.
-During fiscal 2018. we provided services representing approximately 15% of revenues to clients in the energy and utilities industries.
-One client accounted for 12% of our revenues during 2018.
-The same client accounted for 14% of our consolidated revenues for 2017.
-No client accounted for more than 10% of our consolidated revenues for 2016.
+During 2019, we provided services representing approximately 24% of revenues to clients in the consumer products industry.
+During 2019, we provided services representing approximately 17% of revenues to clients in the transportation industry.
+During 2019, we provided services representing approximately 17% of revenues to clients in the energy and utilities industries.